flutter/flutter/CODE_OF_CONDUCT.md

 Specifically:

-* Respect people, their identities, their culture, and their work.
+1. Respect people, their identities, their culture, and their work.
-* Be kind.
+2. Be kind.
 Be courteous.
 Be welcoming.
-* Listen.
+3. Listen.
 Consider and acknowledge people's points before responding.
+4. Do not discuss internal team disagreements, that require internal knowladge, on public threads.
+5. When stating that someone did something wrong, give clear objective reasons like:
+  a.
+There is violation of a policy
+  b.
+There may be negative consiquences that should be handled both on the level
+     of the concrete case and level of policies

 Should you experience anything that makes you feel unwelcome in Flutter's community, please contact [conduct@flutter.dev](mailto:conduct@flutter.dev)